Michelin55/project-delivery/README.md.txt

 Why it failed: Too Broad and Overloaded
 This prompt asks for too many unrelated things at once, including:
 App structure and architecture, State management strategy, Role-based access patterns, UX improvements, Simulated interactivity, Accessibility patterns, Edge case analysis
-❗ AI tools (like vo.dev or ChatGPT) work best with focused, atomic prompts.
+❗ AI tools ( ChatGPT) work best with focused, atomic prompts.
 Mixing design, logic, architecture, UX, and auditing in one shot overwhelms the model and returns either incomplete output or generic advice.
 💬 Reflection Questions
 1. What was the most challenging part?
 Although i can't really say a challenge but i would say quality constructive prompt.